School Meals and Nutrition

 The School Breakfast Program (SBP) provides reimbursement to states to operate nonprofit breakfast programs in schools and residential childcare institutions.
 The Food and Nutrition Service administers the SBP at the federal level.
 State education agencies administer the SBP at the state level, and local school food authorities operate the program in schools.

-See below for our current menu, information on request special dietary accomodations, and the USDA’s nondiscrimination statement.
+See below for our current menu, information on request special dietary accommodations, and the USDA’s nondiscrimination statement.

 Current Menu